jan-dh/md-blog/src/pages/working-with-babel-and-webpack/index.md

 How would you make sure that IE11 users can use your next-gen javascript code?
 That's right, that's where Babel comes in.

 ## How to use Babel
-We'll need a couple of different things to set up Babel:  a couple of `npm-packages`, a `.babelrc`-file and a `browserlistrc`-file, both in the root of your project, and some tweaks to our `webpack.config.js`.
+We will need a couple of different things to set up Babel:  a couple of `npm-packages`, a `.babelrc`-file and a `.browserlistrc`-file, both in the root of your project, and some tweaks to our `webpack.config.js`.

 ### Installing the dependencies
 The functionality of Babel is split up in different npm-packages, so you can pick the parts you need for your project.
 The configuration for Babel is defined in a `.babelrc`-file.